khanhdo192/test-repo/git.md

 git clone [url] - Clone (download) a repository that already exists on Github

-.gitignore - exclude files from being tracked with Git

 git branch [branch-name] - Creates a new branch

 git checkout [branch-name] - Switches to the specified branch and updates the working directory

-git merge [branch] - Combines the specified branch’s history into the current branch

 git branch -d [branch-name] - Delete branch locally